JetBrains/kotlin/INTEROP.md

     values correspondingly.
 If the enum is not included into any of these lists, then it is generated according to the heuristics.

+*    `noStringConversion` property value is space-separated lists of the functions whose `const char*` parameters shall not be autoconverted as Kotlin string

 ### Portability ###

  Sometimes the C libraries have function parameters or struct fields of a platform-dependent type, e.g. `long` or `size_t`.
 Kotlin itself doesn't provide neither implicit integer casts nor C-style integer casts (e.g.
 `(size_t) intValue`), so to make writing portable code in such cases easier,